Narayan-Agarwal/BGP-SECURITY-RPKI-VALIDATOR/README.md

-🛡️ BGP Security with RPKI Validator: Mitigating Internet Routing Hijacks This project implements and demonstrates Route Origin Validation (ROV), a security mechanism that uses cryptography to defend the internet's core routing protocol (BGP) against threats like BGP Hijacking.
+🛡️ BGP Security with RPKI Validator: Mitigating Internet Routing Hijacks

-1. Project Overview and Significance (Paragraphs)
+1. Project Overview and Significance
-The global network protocol, BGP (Border Gateway Protocol), is built on trust and is fundamentally vulnerable to BGP Hijacking.
-Our project introduces cryptographic proof (RPKI) into the routing process.

-We built a hybrid system that detects when an incoming route is INVALID (lacks authorization) via a Python UI and then enforces a policy on simulated FRR routers to reject that specific malicious route, ensuring our network only forwards traffic based on verifiable, cryptographically secure information.
+This project implements and demonstrates Route Origin Validation (ROV), a critical security mechanism designed to defend the internet's core routing protocol, BGP, against threats like BGP Hijacking.
+BGP is fundamentally vulnerable because it operates on trust, allowing unauthorized parties to announce routes and redirect global traffic.
+Our project solves this by introducing cryptographic proof (RPKI) into the routing process.
+We built a hybrid system: a Python UI that detects when a route is cryptographically INVALID, and simulated FRR routers that enforce a policy to reject that specific malicious route, ensuring our network only forwards traffic based on verifiable, cryptographically secure information.

-2. Project Components
+2. Project Components and Technology
 The solution is split into two primary, interconnected environments:

 A. I. Detection Core (GUI)
-Role: Cryptographic Validation and Visualization (confirming VALID / INVALID status).

-Technology Used: Python 3, Tkinter (GUI), requests (Simulated API Logic).
+This component handles Cryptographic Validation and Visualization.
+It simulates checking a route's Origin AS against the global RPKI cache, confirming VALID / INVALID status.
+It utilizes Python 3, the Tkinter (GUI) library, and requests for the simulated API logic.

 B. II.
 Enforcement Core (FRR)
-Role: Network Security Policy Enforcement (blocking the rejected route).

-Technology Used: Linux (VMs), FRRouting (FRR), BGP Prefix-List Filtering (Workaround for RPKI rejection).
+This component handles Network Security Policy Enforcement, blocking the rejected route.
+It utilizes Linux (VMs) running FRRouting (FRR), where BGP is configured with a Prefix-List Filtering workaround to simulate the action of an RPKI rejection.

 3. Demonstration & Mitigation Proof
 We prove the mitigation by simulating a hijacking of the globally known 8.8.8.0/24 prefix.

-Test Case: Attempting to announce 8.8.8.0/24 with an unauthorized AS (65535).

-Expected Result: The system returns ❌ INVALID, and the router must REJECT the route.
+Specifically, we test the scenario where an unauthorized AS (65535) attempts to announce this prefix.
+Our system detects this as ❌ INVALID, and the router successfully REJECTS the route.
+This action prevents the attack.

-4. Setup and Run Instructions (Minimal Commands)
+4. Setup and Run Instructions
 A. Python GUI (Detection Core)
-Environment Setup:
+To set up and run the detection core, execute the following commands:

 Bash

 python3 -m venv venv
-source venv/bin/activate  # or .\venv\Scripts\activate on Windows
+source venv/bin/activate  # Use .\venv\Scripts\activate on Windows
 pip install requests
-Run Application:

-Bash

 python ui_validator.py
 B. Network Enforcement (FRR Simulation)
-To reproduce the mitigation proof, you must apply the full configuration files located in the FRR_Configuration folder to the respective VMs.
+To reproduce the mitigation proof, apply the full configuration files located in the FRR_Configuration directory to the respective Linux VMs.
+On Router A's vtysh shell, verification is confirmed by running show ip bgp 8.8.8.0/24.

-Configuration Files:

-VM-A (Policy Enforcer): Uses frr_config_vm_a.txt (Contains the prefix list filter).

-VM-B (Malicious Peer): Uses frr_config_vm_b.txt (Configures AS 65535 to announce the hijack route).

-Verification: On Router A's vtysh shell:

-Check Rejection: Run show ip bgp 8.8.8.0/24.

 The output must show: % Network not in table (Proof of successful security filtering).

 5. Repository Structure and Author
-Repository Structure:

-RPKI_Validator_GUI/ui_validator.py: Python script containing the GUI and simulated RPKI logic.

-FRR_Configuration/: Contains router configuration files.

-Demonstration_Proofs/: Final snapshots proving RPKI detection and network rejection.

-Project_Report.pdf: The final academic submission document.
+The repository includes the necessary files for full reproduction: RPKI_Validator_GUI/ui_validator.py (Python logic), the configuration files within the FRR_Configuration/ directory, the Demonstration_Proofs/ (final snapshots), and the final Project_Report.pdf.